foundry-vtt-community/foundry-vtt-community.github.io/README.md

 ### Jekyll Theme

-Go to [jekyll doc theme's website](https://github.com/aksakalli/jekyll-doc-theme) for more detailed information about the Jekyll theme.
+Go to [jekyll doc theme website](https://github.com/aksakalli/jekyll-doc-theme) for more detailed information about the Jekyll theme.

 ### Bootstrap Theme

-Go to [the superhero theme](https://bootswatch.com/superhero/) for more detailed information about the Bootstrap theme.
+Go to [the superhero theme website](https://bootswatch.com/superhero/) for more detailed information about the Bootstrap theme.

 ## License